 At Fried Goldberg LLC, Atlanta, Georgia trucking accident victims can speak with an attorney that specializes in motor carrier law.
 Our lawyers have published a book, Understanding Motor Carrier Claims, as a resource for other trucking accident attorneys nationwide.
 This comprehensive guide explains the complexities of motor carrier litigation and has proved to be an invaluable resource to many attorneys across the country.

-Below is a summary of the book’s second chapter, “Theories of Liability.”
-To read the chapter in its entirety, open the PDF at the bottom of this page.
+Below is the book’s second chapter, “Theories of Liability.”
+If you’d like to receive a copy of our trucking book, Understanding Motor Carrier Claims, Sixth Edition, please fill out the form at the bottom of this page.
 If you have any questions and would like to speak with an Atlanta, Georgia trucking accident attorney, contact Fried Goldberg LLC today.

 II.
 Theories of Liability

 A. Employer Liability

 When the driver is an actual employee of the trucking company, sometimes referred to as a “company driver,” the company’s liability is governed by state common law theories of agency.
 In such a situation, the motor carrier, as the employer of the driver, is only responsible for the driver’s actions while he is acting within the scope of his employment.
 A driver acts within the scope of his employment if his actions further the carrier’s business in any manner even if the driver’s conduct also benefits himself.
 A driver who violates a trucking company’s policies or procedures still acts within the scope of his employment while his activities are related to the company’s business.
 Similarly, a driver’s use of alcohol or illegal drugs does not take him out of the scope of his employment when driving a commercial vehicle.
 When a driver who has just delivered a load is operating a tractor-trailer while waiting for another dispatch, a jury issue exists as to whether he is acting within the scope of his employment with the motor carrier since his actions are not purely personal.